I felt that Attraction was filled with so much raw emotion. There is a lot of guilt and angst as the main character reflects on their relationships.

 This book’s plot surrounding the army is a bit understated, the main focus of the story felt more like a road to finding acceptance to be who they know they are.
 That said, I loved this book, and was so happy to have found it.

-What I Loved: I love a book series!
+I love a book series!
 I hate saying goodbye to a character’s story, so the continuation of the series, is always so much fun!
 This book definitely lived up to that expectation of a series for me, with a bit of a twist.
 Instead of carrying on the first book’s character’s story, this book picks up years later with new characters, but in the same town.
 It gave me all new people to meet, while staying true to the original story.

 Additionally, I loved that Meg Elison tackled LGBTQ topics here.
 The main character is Etta on the outside, but is Eddie on the inside.
 I was so pleased to read this book and get to understand this character.

-How I Felt: This book did not feel quite as gritty as the first.
+This book did not feel quite as gritty as the first.
 There were less X rated scenes and less swearing, but still had enough that it clearly belonged to the same series.
 I was carried away with Etta and her story.
 It was not confusing at all to have the character jump back and forth between her true self.
 And I loved that there were times where Eddie would step aside because Etta was needed to survive, and vice versa.

-To Read or Not To Read: If you’ve read book 1 in the series, you have to read book 2!
+If you’ve read book 1 in the series, you have to read book 2!
 If you haven’t read book 1, and for some reason happen to have this book right now and want to read it without starting with book 1, I think you can.
 While, it’s clearly part of a series, because it is new characters, and there are some explanations as to what previously happened, I really think this book can stand alone.

 Years after the epidemic that wiped out most of humanity, small tribes of people are trying to survive and carry on with what is left of life on earth.
 So much of the “before-time” is lost.
 The characters end up in Merrimack Caverns and they have no idea what it is.
 They find old t-shirts that have survived and are excited for the cloth with no understanding of what it used to be.